Henfield Museum

 Explore our Parish...

-A number of heritage trails will be opening across Henfield parish.
-Please see below for links to the first two trails on the Hidden Henfield website and check back here for further details as further walks are unveiled.
+A variety of heritage trails are available across Henfield parish.
+Please see below for links to trails hosted on the Hidden Henfield website, to Guided History village walks and to Horsham District Mystery Trails.

 Henfield's Circular Walk